-NOTE: Nested actions that depend on the current action do not execute in case of a failure.
+Nested actions that depend on the current action do not execute in case of a failure.
 The execution of actions continues with the next action on the same level as the current action.
-The error is logged, but does not break the execution of the action.
+The error is logged but does not break the execution of the action.

-EXAMPLE: At the end of printing, you might want to send the status update to an external application using HTTP Request action.
+At the end of printing, you might want to send the status update to an external application using the HTTP Request action.
 If the printing action fails, action processing stops.
 In order to execute the reporting even after the failed print action, the Print Label action must have the option Ignore failure enabled.

 • Save error to variable: allows you to select or create a variable to save the error to.
-The same cause of error is also saved to internal variables ActionLastErrorId and ActionLastErrorDesc.
+The same cause of the error is also saved to internal variables ActionLastErrorId and ActionLastErrorDesc.

-8.6.2.2.6 Redirect Printing To PDF
+7.7.2.2.6.
+REDIRECT PRINTING TO PDF

-PRODUCT LEVEL INFO: This action is available in NiceLabel LMS Enterprise.
+This action is available in NiceLabel LMS Enterprise.

 This action diverts the print job to a PDF document.
-The created PDF document retains the exact label dimensions as defined during label design process.
+The created PDF document retains the exact label dimensions as defined during the label design process.
 The rendering quality of graphics in the PDF matches the resolution of the target printer and desired printout size.